Sriva29/a1HTML/README.md

 # a1HTML

-This is a HTML assignment for college.
+This is a Web assignment for college.